mcds-cmu/11631/_includes/syllabus/assessment.md

 - Group presentation (individual grade of fulfilling the assigned role in the group): 25%
 - Surprise paper comparative analysis (two comparative analyses of surprise paper sessions I and II): 10%
 - Learning group presentation (learning groups get together to answer questions posted by the guest speaker): 5%
-- Practice literature survey (a related work survey of surprise paper session III): 5%
+- Practice literature review (a related work review of surprise paper session III): 5%
-- Literature review (choose a topic covered in the course and write a literature survey of the chosen topic): 20%
+- Literature review (choose a topic covered in the course and write a literature review of the chosen topic): 20%
 - Capstone report review (provide constructive feedback to an 11-632 team capstone report): 2.5%
 - Capstone final presentation review (provide constructive feedback to an 11-632 team capstone final presentation): 2.5%
 - Reproducibility challenge (bonus 5% for participating in the reproducibility challenge): 5%